API Documentation

 traval.ts_utils.diff_with_gap_awareness(series, max_gap='7D')[source]

-Get diff of timeseries with a limit on gap between two values.
+Get diff of time series with a limit on gap between two values.

-• series (pd.Series) – timeseries to calculate diff for
+• series (pd.Series) – time series to calculate diff for

 • max_gap (str, optional) – maximum period between two observations for calculating diff, otherwise set value to NaN, by default “7D”

-diff – timeseries with diff, with NaNs whenever two values are farther apart than max_gap.
+diff – time series with diff, with NaNs whenever two values are farther apart than max_gap.

-Return type
+Return type:

 pd.Series